psalmotee/Codequest/README.md

 # CodeQuest Frontend

-The frontend of the StemConnect web app, a platform designed to provide interactive STEM education for kids.
+The frontend of the CodeQuest web app, a platform designed to provide interactive STEM education for kids.

 ## Key Technologies
 - React